 As is often the case in a small town, Thomaston doesn't have a public transportation system that people use for their commute.

-The citizens of Thomaston are slightly better educated than the national average of 21.84% for all cities and towns, with 23.54% of adults in Thomaston having a bachelor's degree or advanced degree.
+The education level of Thomaston citizens is a little higher than the average for US cities and towns: 23.54% of adults in Thomaston have at least a bachelor's degree.

 The per capita income in Thomaston in 2022 was $29,658, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $118,632 for a family of four.
 However, Thomaston contains both very wealthy and poor people as well.